spectrocloud/librarium/docs/docs-content/clusters/edge/edgeforge-workflow/palette-canvos/build-artifacts.md

     --cred-file-path filepath
     ```

-16. Use the command below to list all files in the current directory to verify that you created the content bundle
+16. Use the following command to list all files in the current directory to verify that you created the content bundle
     successfully.
 The content bundle will have the following naming convention, `content-[random-string]`, for example,
     **content-8e61a9e5**.